 In 1999, Charles proposed to Diana at the Temple of Bacchus, (God of Wine) in Lebanon.
 After they came back from Beirut, they found the ranch that would become Terra de Promissio.
 The vineyard has been and is still one of the leading suppliers of pinot noir grapes to multiple premium wineries.

 With the 2013 harvest, Diana started to make her own wine from Terra de Promissio.
 The wine would become Land of Promise and it was first sold in 2015 with 100 cases of the 2013 vintage.
-The 13s, followed by the 14s and 15s all quickly sold out.
+Today, Land of Promise makes about 1,000 cases a year and is sold through the Land of Promise website.

 In addition to his role at Terra de Promissio, Charles sat on the Sonoma County Wine Grape Commission as an elected Board Member from 2008-14.
 Since 2014, he has sat on the Sonoma County Wine Grape Foundation.
 Additionally, he advises FIVS (International Federation of Wines and Spirits) a global policy organization based in Paris, France.